jonrau1/ElectricEye/README.md

 ## How do I use this :thinking: :thinking: ??

+Refer to sub-headings for per-CSP or per-SaaS setup instructions.

 ### AWS
+___

 1. Navigate to the IAM console and click on **Policies** under **Access management**.
 Select **Create policy** and under the JSON tab, copy and paste the contents [Instance Profile IAM Policy](policies/Instance_Profile_IAM_Policy.json).
 Click **Review policy**, create a name, and then click **Create policy**.